logo

 1. Complete an accredited educational program in your specialty.
 Candidates for licensure must graduate from an accredited program that meets the requirements to take either the ARRT or Nuclear Medicine Technology Certification Board (NMTCB) certification exams.
 The ARRT requires candidates to obtain an associate’s degree or higher to sit for the exam.

 2. Take and pass a professional credentialing exam.
-The ADH requires all candidates to complete either the ARRT certification exam or (for NMTs) the NMTCB certification exam.
+The ADH requires all candidates to complete either the ARRT certification exam or, for NMTs, the NMTCB certification exam.

 4. Complete the continuing education requirements and renew your license.
 Licensees must complete at least six hours of continuing education (CE) every year, at least three of which must be in radiologic technology.
 Licenses are renewed annually.
 Maintaining professional credentials with the ARRT of NMTB requires 24 hours of CE every two years.